ericlumsden/ericlumsden.github.io/blog/Tournament_Predictor_p1_Data_Collection.md

 The tournament pages are set-up as a series of divs that I will have to iterate over to grab all team names, scores and hyperlinks to the stats page for each team in that year.
 Luckily, the divisions, rounds, games and teams are all in their own divs, so some nested for-loops will take care of that; however, different brackets have a different number of rounds and there are differing numbers of games per round.

-To tackle the number of games per round in each I will take a quick aside to write a simple function.
+To tackle the number of games per round in each bracket I will take a quick aside to write a simple function.
 In a division with 4 rounds, there are initially 8 games for 16 teams with the number of games being divided in half with each round.
 In the final four there are only 4 games initially and half that in the second/last round.

 ```javascript
 const num_brackets = 5; // 4 division plus final four, indexed starting at 1